 These Crinkle Brownie Cookies are rich, fudgy, and have a beautiful crinkle top.
 They're easy to make, and require no chill time.
 You can have delicious cookies in less than 30 minutes!

-What do you do when you want a cookie, but also want a brownie?
-You make Brownie Cookies!
-These Crinkle Brownie Cookies have a beautiful crinkly top and the most perfect fudgy brownie centers!
+When you want a cookie, but also want a brownie, try making these Brownie Crinkle Cookies!
+They have a beautiful crinkly top and the most perfect fudgy brownie centers, like my Espresso Brownies!
 They're quick to whip up, and they bake up in less than 10 minutes, so the entire process will take you less than 30 minutes from start to finish.
 It's a perfect week day, or even weekend treat.

 Jump to: